• Skip to main content

 "Seedless" varieties like watermelons and tomatoes are altered and do not naturally occur.
 They still have remnants of seeds inside when you bite or cut into one.

-Do All Fruits Have Seeds?
+Why do Some Fruits Not Have Seeds?

-Most fruits naturally have seeds.
-Those that do not have seeds naturally due so when the fruit develops without fertilization, also known as parthenocarpy.
 When pollination begins but then is stopped through a stoppage in the development of the mature seeds developing, known as stenospermocarpy.
 The next section will discuss both types of seedless fruit varieties.

 Fruits Without Seeds